send-me-a-ticket/DockFlix/README.md

 #### Movies, Music, Shows and more for minimum cost.
 #### Leverage Proton VPN free tier for security and privacy.
 #### Stream popular media on user demand.
+This is designed to be a easy to deploy and dispose media server, where you do not really care about storage and management of media, just request and stream.

 <br><br>
 ## Prequisite